geoscixyz/gpg/content/physical_properties/seismic_velocity_duplicate.rst

 **Other Elastic Parameters**

 In addition to the bulk modulus, shear modulus, Young's modulus and Poisson's ratio, there are a multitude elastic parameters which can be used in pairs to define Hooke's law.
 We will not cover the entire range of parameters in this course.
-However, a conversion table for various Lame parameter pairs can be found here `here <https://en.wikipedia.org/wiki/Lame_parameters>`_.
+A table showing the relationships between the various parameter pairs can be found here `here <https://en.wikipedia.org/wiki/Lame_parameters>`_.

 Seismic Wave Velocities